y property (event)

 Use the srcElement property to get the element that fires the event.

-A relatively positioned element is an element whose position property is set to relative.
 If the mouse pointer is not inside a relatively positioned element, then the position is relative to the top-left corner of the document.

 Note that the y property always returns the position relative to the top-left corner of the document in Google Chrome and Safari.